Captain Hookfoot

 The conversations would then be called in a simple event system in Unity, which managed which conversation should be associated with each NPC at any given time.
 This process ended up being a very smooth pipeline for integrating all of the narrative content into our game, and was a big contributor to our success.

-Dialogue drafts of the different character conversations written in Google Docs
+Dialogue drafts of the different character conversations written in Google Docs.

 Dialogue implemented in the database organized by conversation ID with markers of which character portraits to display.